 The story structure is built on a simple XY access.
 What a good story experience does is it raises tension slowly, then quickly, then it lowers tension at the end.
 So many shows and stories use cliffhangers, and it works, because it invests us in the promise of a resolution.

 Presentations are STORIES!
-However we rarely take advantage of good story structure.
+However, we rarely take advantage of a good story structure.